“The God That Won: Eugen Kogon Between Catholicism and Cold War Liberalism,” Journal of Contemporary History [forthcoming]

 “The Fascist Origins of German Ecumenism,” in Germany and the Confessional Divide, 1871-1989, ed.
 Mark Ruff and Thomas Großbölting (New York: Berghahn, forthcoming).

 “’On the Border of Old Age’: An Entangled History of Eldercare in East Germany,” Central European History [forthcoming]

 “Two Concepts of Rights: Catholic Rights Discourse in 1930s Europe,” in Christianity and Human Rights, ed.
-Sarah Shortall and Daniel Steinmetz-Jenkins (New York: Cambridge University Press, 2018) [forthcoming]
+Sarah Shortall and Daniel Steinmetz-Jenkins (New York: Cambridge University Press, forthcoming).

 “Can a Rich Man Enter the Kingdom of God?
-The Catholic Debate over Private Property During the Great Depression,” in What’s So New about Scholasticism?
+The Catholic Debate over Private Property During the Great Depression,” in So What’s New about Scholasticism?
 How Neo-Thomism Helped Shape the Twentieth Century, ed.
-Rajesh Heynickx and Stéphane Symons (Berlin: Walter de Gruyter, 2018) [forthcoming]
+Rajesh Heynickx and Stéphane Symons (Berlin: Walter de Gruyter, 2018).

 “Nuclear Families in a Nuclear Age: Theorizing the Family in the Federal Republic of Germany,” Contemporary European History 26 (2017), 85-109.

 “Catholicism and the Economy of Miracles in West Germany, 1920-60,” New German Critique 42 (2015), 9-40.